DataDog/documentation/content/en/continuous_testing/environments/_index.md

 {{< img src="continuous_testing/continuous_environments.png" alt="Continuous Testing can be used all along the development cycle, from the local development environment to staging to prod." width="100%" >}}

-[Scheduled Synthetic tests focus on publicly available production environments][2].
-You can use Continuous Testing to test your application in any or all environments it's deployed in along the development cycle.
+While [scheduled Synthetic tests focus only on publicly available production environments][2], you can use Continuous Testing to test your application in any or all environments it's deployed in along the development cycle.

 ## Testing in multiple environments